ScaledAgile, Inc. logo

 Richard has 30 years of experience in software and systems development and has led large-scale Agile transformations for over 15 years.
 He is a SAFe Fellow and a Principal Contributor to SAFe.
 He is the co-author of SAFe® Distilled and the SAFe® Reference Guide and contributed to the SAFe® Lean Portfolio Management course, among others.
 Richard is a keynote speaker and has written several white papers on SAFe, Value Stream Management, and Technology Business Management.

-SAFe FELLOWS
+SAFe Fellows

 The SAFe Fellow achievement is Scaled Agile’s most prestigious distinction, recognizing individuals who have exhibited the highest level of thought leadership and transformational expertise for implementing the Scaled Agile Framework.
 The SAFe Fellows program recognizes a select number of individuals with the depth and breadth of experience to work at the highest levels of complexity in enterprise transformation and strategy, and who have established themselves as thought leaders in Lean-Agile development.
 In addition, many have contributed—directly or indirectly—to core SAFe guidance and advanced topic articles.
 We are humbled and honored to work with these individuals to the benefit of all those who build and use the world’s most important systems.